modsLabs/mod-css/README.md

 So, design directly in your HTML.
 We supports :
  - Almost all CSS properties,
- - Pseudo-classes,
+ - States (CSS pseudo-classes),
  - Breakpoints,
- - Flexbox based grid,
+ - Flexgrid based on flexbox,
  - Arbitrary values.
+ - Variables (coming soon)

 # Demo